gavingqf/gserver/README.md

 This framework can be use in server, especially for game server.
 Any problems please send to gavingqf@126.com

 If you want to see any examples, you can have a look at main.lua.
+If you wanto to known the mechanism of the low c++ engine which wraps the net, mysql, timer module, you can look at
+the ppt file.

 **Thanks for the following code or web:**
   1,lua5.3.